andrewsong90/andrewsong90.github.io/_pages/join.md

 For prospective graduate students interested in The University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences, please visit [here](https://gsbs.uth.edu/about/index.htm) and apply to the program.

-(**IMPORTANT**) In addition to submitting the application, please email the following.
+(**IMPORTANT**) In addition to submitting the application, please get in touch with me in advance, with the following materials!

-(1) Cover letter on the candidate’s research interest, career goals, and how this can align new research lab direction. <br>
+(1) A concise cover letter on the candidate’s research interest, career goals, and how this can align new research lab direction. <br>
 (2) CV with reference to Github/Hugging Face repository (if available).<br>
-(3) Email address for three references.
+(3) Email address for two ~ three references (if available).

 Stay tuned — opportunities for Rice University Ph.D. students will be announced in the near future.